92bondstreet/grunt-postit/readme.md

 2. Define cleaning task

-	I use the basic compression: uglify
+	Basic compression to (only) uglify

 		uglify: {
     		js: {